petrkeil/petrkeil.github.io/values/_posts/2023-10-05-coauthorships.md

 ## Who is a co-author and when is co-authorship deserved

-A rough criterion is that co-authorship is deserved if at least 1 role on the CRediT list is clearly substantial, or if the person has at least 2 roles.
+A rough criterion is that co-authorship is deserved if **at least 1 role from the [CRediT list](ttps://credit.niso.org/) is clearly substantial, or if the person has at least 2 roles**.
 This is, however, still vague.
 Hence, if in doubt, follow the next rule.

 When in doubt if someone deserves to be a co-author on your paper, offer them an opportunity to contribute and deserve co-authorship in the upcoming phases of the writing and peer-review process.

 When still in doubt, be inclusive.
-MOBI lab default policy is the “opt-out” policy.
+MOBI lab default policy is the **“opt-out” policy**.

 Whoever contributes substantially to conception of ideas or study design, or execution of the study, or collection of the data, or to analyses, or their interpretation, should be given the chance to contribute to the main text at some point.